Constitution of the New Zealand Historical Association Incorporated

 v. to consider such general business as may be appropriate.
 The Executive shall endeavour to hold the meeting in conjunction with a conference of the Association whenever possible.

-8.8 Notice of the Annual General Meeting shall be given to all members by appropriate notice either in a newspaper or in writing to all members not less than one month prior to the date of such meeting.
+8.8 Notice of the Annual General Meeting shall be given to all members by appropriate notice by email or other electronic format to all members and website notice not less than one month prior to the date of such meeting.
 The quorum for voting shall be not less than ten percent of the financial membership of the Association.
-Voting shall be by way of a show of hands.

 9. Winding up